hcdclove/cloud-microservices-aws-architecture-design/README.md

 ![Alt text](image.png)

-The goal is to let the System Architecture design abosrve the complexity of the system while keeping the code simple, always observice the single responsibility pattern.

-When the user successfully verify the OTS challenges, the user detail is stored in a dynamoDB table and the user is added to Cognito user pool.
+When the user successfully verifies the OTP challenges, the user´s detail is stored in a dynamoDB table then, the user is added to the Cognito user pool.

-I am using amplify for simplicity!
-Also amplify handles the token life extention process in the background.
-One less thing to have to code or worry about.
+AWS Amplify managed service handles the tokens life-extentions in the background which is one less thing to have to code or worry about.

-Using an S3 bucket for the web app is very cheap. while cloudfront handles the incoming traffic from the users.
+Using an AWS S3-bucket for the web-app is very cheap. while cloudfront handles all incoming user traffic.

 Using a WAF also allows us to control all incoming requests from users into the system.

-Activating Cloudfront chaching rules allows the app to be served from the chache on subsequest requests rather that having to go through the steps all over again.
+Activating Cloudfront chaching allows the app to be served from the chache on subsequest requests rather that having to go through all the steps all over again.
+This not only reduces  latency but also saves on cost as AWS charges for execution time.

 In this deaign, I use several architecture patterns such as Orchestration, Choreograph, Citcuit Breaker, and CQRS + Materialize view.